PerthCharles/Coding/README.md

 It would be great if anyone can join me, so feel free to make your pull request to this repository.
 [Here](http://stackoverflow.com/questions/14680711/how-to-do-a-github-pull-request) is a great tutorial answered by tim peterson in stackoverflow.
-What you need to do is very simple.
+What you need to do is quite simple.